max813709/Python/Ball Filler.md

 ## <strong> Description </strong> ##

-A program for finding the amount of surface are to fill a ball.
+A program for finding the amount of surface area to fill a ball.

 ## <strong> Technologies Used </strong> ##
 Visual Studio Code.
 Version 1.78.2